rzrbld/iotSimpleDash-/README.md

 # iot Simple Dashboard
 This is a AngularJS powered dashboard, Node.js and Sqlite3 based backend and Arduino project.
 Kind a AIO package, but all components: backend, frontend and arduino part you may use independently of each other.

-###TO DO
-* Customize data filter
-* Add more info about sensor: last data send, custom fields (location and etc.)
-* more readme
-* REST API WADL or full docs

 ### Demo
 * WEB GUI (frontend) available at: http://dash.rzrbld.ru/
 * JSON REST API (backend) can be obtained at: http://rzrbld.ru:3000/data/

 ### Contact
 [razblade@gmail.com]